Gayathri4801/NASSCOM-VSD-IAT/DAY-5/SKY_3_readme.md

 **pre-processed route guides**

 1. M1 preferred direction is vertical.
-Whenever the tool determines/encountered the non preferred direction, then the tool divides into unit 2. width.This is called as splitting.
+Whenever the tool determines/encountered the non preferred direction, then the tool divides into unit width.
+2. This is called as splitting.
 3. Merging (reducing the grids).
 4. Bridging :-Edges which are parallel to the preferred routing direction are bridged with the additional upper layer.
 5. Non preffered routing guides has now been converted into Preffered routing guides of metal 2.
-Metal 1 has been converted into metal 2.
+Metal 1 has been converted into metal

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/5944079e-e9a8-43c9-b5ca-24822cb8b749)

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/2b17c150-d562-40b4-b4e6-397ed5878ab0)